acos16/test-automation/06-api-automation.md

 ## Introduction
 API testing is a crucial aspect of software quality assurance, ensuring seamless communication and data exchange between different software systems.
 Unlike UI testing, which validates application interfaces, API testing focuses on verifying request-response interactions, authentication, error handling, and performance aspects of APIs.

 By automating API testing, teams can improve efficiency, reduce manual effort, and detect issues early in the development lifecycle.
-This README provides an overview of API testing tools, automation frameworks, and useful learning resources.

 ## Tools for API Testing
 Here are some widely used tools for API testing:

-### Postman
-- A user-friendly GUI tool for sending API requests and validating responses.
-- Supports automated testing through Postman Collections and Newman CLI.
+- Postman

-### Swagger UI
+- Swagger
-- Interactive API documentation that allows testing endpoints directly from the browser.
-- Provides a visual interface for exploring and executing API calls.

 ## Automating API Testing
-Automating API testing ensures consistency, reduces human error, and enables integration with CI/CD pipelines.
 Below are popular API testing libraries for Java:

 ### Rest Assured
 - A widely used Java library for testing RESTful APIs.
-- Provides a fluent interface for writing API test cases.

 ### Apache HttpClient
 - A flexible and robust library for making HTTP requests and handling responses.